Russia branded ‘terrorist state’ as flights with Georgia resume

 “I won’t comment on it,” she replied before the protestor kept on pressing her.

-Eventually she said: “I came to have a holiday.”
+Eventually, she said: “I came to have a holiday.”

 Georgia’s government has welcomed the return of direct flights after they were unilaterally suspended by Putin following anti-Kremlin protests in Georgia in 2019.